synapse-wireless/e20-gateway-hosted-webserver/WALKTHROUGH.md

             inp_cell + '</tr>');
 ```

 Although constructed, we want to make one further adjustments.
-So, we have to “find” the row we just made.
+So, we have to “find” the row *we just made*.

 ```js
         row = $('#' + addr);